dav-anderson/ramp_template/README.md

 ### Configuring Icons

-In order to configure icons, each file must be named "ic_launcher.png" and must be placed the appropriate directories located in `/android/app/src/main/res/`.
+In order to configure icons, each file must be named "ic_launcher.png" and must be placed within the appropriate directories located in `/android/app/src/main/res/`.
 The respective dimensions for each directory is as follows.

 `/midmap-mdpi` = 48 x 48